R2S-ver/ABS-3D-Printing-Guide/README.md

 ## 1. Overview

 Welcome to this research log! <br>
 This repositories documents my experimental journey to understand **ABS filament printing**.
-ABS is notorious for warping and shrinking, and this study focuses on environmental temperature control, hardware reliability and mitigating "Heat Creep" through a series of tests.
+ABS is notorious for warping and shrinking; and this study focuses on environmental temperature control, hardware reliability and mitigating "Heat Creep" through a series of tests.

 ---
 ## 2. Research Goal